 You’re going to take that same NAB pillow, and wear it around your neck to the airport.

 The NAB pillow is not a personal item.
 It’s also not a carry-on bag.
-It doesn’t count!
+It doesn’t count as anything at all!

 There are no fees associated with bringing a neck pillow!